 Children UNDER the age of two are free.
 Children between the ages of 2 – 11 years of age qualify for a children’s ticket.
 Some special events and classes of service do not have a children’s rate available.

 Dinner trains are not currently offered departing out of French Lick.
-The Railroad expects to debut Dinner Train service out of French Lick in mid-2019.
+The Railroad expects to debut Dinner Train service out of French Lick in the fall of 2019.
 Until then, visitors may opt to check out The Spirit of Jasper, departing from a station on the southern portion of our railroad.
 This partnership, between the City of Jasper and the Railroad, operates excursions out of Jasper between June and October.
 Some of these rides do offer a dinner service.
 Visit spiritofjasper.com for more details.

 The Indiana Railway Museum operates under the name of the French Lick Scenic Railway.
 Here you will ride aboard vintage coaches, some of which are nearly 100 years old.
 You will begin your journey by departing from an historic limestone depot constructed in 1907.
 While there will be plenty of history around, what you will not find are displays and exhibits indicative of a traditional Museum.